Will I have a scar after my septoplasty?

 Your surgeon will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help yourself by preparing questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.

-Septoplasty usually takes 30 to 45 minutes, though it can take longer if the operation is complex.
+Septoplasty usually takes between 30 and 45 minutes, or longer if your operation is more complex.

 Your surgeon will make a cut inside your nose and remove any bone or cartilage that is blocking it.
 He or she will then straighten your septum by moving it back into the middle of your nose.
 When everything is properly in place your surgeon will use stitches to hold it together.

 Your surgeon may put dressings into your nostrils to help reduce any bleeding.
-You may also have small pieces of plastic called splints put inside your nose to prevent scar tissue from developing.
+He or she may also put small pieces of plastic called splints put inside your nose to prevent scar tissue from developing.

 If you have dressings in your nose, you will usually need to keep them in overnight and your nurse or surgeon will take them out before you go home.
 If you have plastic splints in your nose, these will usually need to stay in place for about a week after your operation.
 You will probably need to return to the hospital to have these taken out.

 You may not be able to breathe through your nose if you have dressing packs in, or if your nose is swollen.
-You will have to breathe through your mouth for a few days until these are taken out and any swelling goes down.
+Breathe through your mouth for a few days until these are taken out and any swelling goes down.

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-You may have some watery, blood-stained fluid coming from your nose for the first two weeks after your operation.
-Don’t blow your nose for a week after septoplasty as it may cause bleeding.
+You may have some watery, blood-stained fluid coming from your nose for the first two weeks after your operation as well as some crusting as your nose heals – a salt-water rinse may help with this.
+Don’t blow your nose hard as it may cause bleeding.
 If you sneeze, try to do it with your mouth open to protect your nose.

 You will need to breathe through your mouth for the first few days.
 This can cause your lips to dry out so use petroleum jelly or lip balm on your lips to stop them cracking.